ClxS/FASTBuild-UE4/README.md

 * * * * * FBuild.exe
 * * * * * SDK

-Inside your SDK, setup junction lines to your Windows SDK folder, as well as your Visual Studio 2015 folder.
+Inside your SDK, setup junction links to your Windows SDK folder, as well as your Visual Studio 2015 folder.

 # Modifying fastbuild